Cranberry Balsamic Chicken Skillet

 Adding 100% juice to skillet sauces like this is a way to get in some important vitamins and nutrients – the same as you get from whole fruit – like potassium, vitamin C, magnesium and other plant compounds.
 The key is to make sure you look at ingredient labels when selecting juices, looking for 100% fruit juice with no added sugar.
 It’s really a great simple way to add natural flavor to recipes!

-I served this chicken with mashed sweet potatoes which was the perfect side dish really because the natural sweetness from the potatoes complemented the cranberry chicken so nicely.
+I served this chicken skillet with mashed sweet potatoes which was the perfect side dish really because the natural sweetness from the potatoes complemented the cranberry chicken so nicely.
 My husband claimed dinner reminded him of Thanksgiving – how’s that for being bringing a little festive holiday spirit to a regular Monday night?

 Cranberry Balsamic Skillet Chicken